 get_ranks() method generates ranks for all the test triples.
 In order to generate the test triples it uses the

 get_next_batch() generator of the data_adapter with appropriate dataset type and use_filters flag,

 depending on whether the filters are set or not.
 With

-get_next_eval_batch method, AmpliGraph expects a batch of test
+use_filters=False, AmpliGraph expects a batch of test triples; whereas with

 Once the batch of test triples are generated (along with the filter indices - for filtering mode), the test triples and the corresponding corruptions are scored and ranked.